lucindaWMS/General-Algorithms/README.md

 # General-Algorithms
-A repo for general algorithms written in Python3 and Java, including some tricky questions from Leetcode
+A repo for general algorithms written in Python3 and Java

+Including some tricky questions from Leetcode